[Irene-Amelia.com previews the forensic analysis, documentary,

 for inferring she was the former Amelia Earhart.
 She sued them for libel.
 For instance, the book had referred to her late

-husband, Guy, who had recently died, as her "alleged husband," when in fact they had been legally married.
+husband, Guy, (who died the same year the book came out) as her "alleged husband," when in fact they had been legally

-remitting a high five-figure settlement to the former Amelia Earhart, and it removed the remaining copies of Amelia Earhart
+ended up remitting a high five-figure settlement to the former Amelia Earhart, and it removed the remaining copies of Amelia

 before it was withdrawn, and it has since been republished.]
 In an interesting twist as well, she settled her differences